 You will remember from Gjenesi 19:37 that in dì di vuê means today.
 In the text, you find the following: par chel (for this reason) ancje in dì di vuê (still today, still to this day) si dîs (it is said): “su la mont Diu al proviôt (on the mountain God provides).”

-In these five verses, there are a number of new usages to learn, including: sun me (on myself), la sentence (declaration), colmâ (to fill), colmâ di benedizions (to shower with blessings), il savalon (sand), la rive (shore), la rive dal mâr (seashore), ubidî (to obey).
+In these five verses, there are a number of new usages to learn, including: sun me (on myself), la sentence (judgement, sentence, declaration), colmâ (to fill), colmâ di benedizions (to shower with blessings), il savalon (sand), la rive (shore), la rive dal mâr (seashore), ubidî (to obey).

 You may also need to review the following: clamâ (to call), zurâ (to swear), midiant che (given that), rifudâ (to refuse), l’unic (the only one), la stele (star), paronâ (to rule, to dominate), il nemì (enemy), la vôs (voice), metisi in viaç (to set off), insiemit (together), jessi a stâ (to dwell, to reside, to live).